 Use Freezer-Safe Containers

-Watch for Air Trapped in Containers
+Watch for Trapped Air

 Air is the enemy of frozen foods.
-If you aren't squeezing the air out of your freezer bags before you stick them in the freezer, you're setting yourself up for early freezer burn.
+If you aren't squeezing the air out of your freezer bags before you stick them in the freezer you're setting yourself up for early freezer burn.
 This is why vacuum sealers have become so popular in recent years.

-Let Foods Cool Before Freezing
+Let Foods Cool

 If you let hot food cool down you can ensure that you're not trapping steam inside the packaging.
 Steam is not friendly to frozen food—it ends up turning into ice crystals.
-Also, if food is too hot when you put it in the freezer, other foods start to thaw out.
+Plus, if food is too hot when you put it in the freezer, other foods may start to thaw out.

 Label and Inventory